Are you needing to reduce the space between lines in Word?

 Step 1: On the Home tab click the dialog box launcher arrow in the right corner of the Paragraph group.

-Step 2: In the Paragraph dialog box, check that your paragraph spacing is set to 0pt.
+Step 2: In the Paragraph dialog box, check that your paragraph Spacing for Before and After is set to 0pt.

 Step 4: Select Single from the drop-down list.